Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 ~~~~~

 There are some aspects to mention:
-* Unlike in TCollection, in NCollection the methods Assign and operator= do not coincide.
-The former is a virtual method defined in the BaseCollection class.
-The latter is always defined in instance classes as a non-virtual inline method and it corresponds exactly to the method Assign in TCollection classes.
-Therefore it is always profitable to use operator= instead of Assign wherever the types on both sides of assignment are known.
+* Unlike in *TCollection*, in *NCollection* the methods *Assign* and operator= do not coincide.
+The former is a virtual method defined in the *BaseCollection* class.
+The latter is always defined in instance classes as a non-virtual inline method and it corresponds exactly to the method *Assign* in *TCollection* classes.
+Therefore it is always profitable to use operator= instead of *Assign* wherever the types on both sides of assignment are known.
-* If the method Assign copies to Array1or Array2 structure, it first checks if the size of the array is equal to the number of items in the copied collection object.
-If the sizes differ, an exception is thrown, as in TCollection_Array1.gxx.
+* If the method *Assign* copies to *Array1* or *Array2* structure, it first checks if the size of the array is equal to the number of items in the copied collection object.
+If the sizes differ, an exception is thrown, as in *TCollection_Array1.gxx*.
-* Copying to Map, IndexedMap, DataMap and IndexedDataMap can bring about a loss of data: when two or more copied data items have the same key value, only one item is copied and the others are discarded.
+* Copying to *Map, IndexedMap, DataMap* and *IndexedDataMap* can bring about a loss of data: when two or more copied data items have the same key value, only one item is copied and the others are discarded.
 It can lead to an error in the code like the following:

 ~~~~~
 MyPackage_Array1OfPnt anArr1Pnt (1, 100);